 Fortran compilation was to follow.

-(GET input)This subroutine is called oy the Flecs translator each time it desires to read a line of Flecs source from Flecs/in.
+GET (GET input)This subroutine is called oy the Flecs translator each time it desires to read a line of Flecs source from Flecs/in.
 The invocation is

 CALL GET(LINENO,STRING,ENDFIL)